 - Avoid close contact with local children, including taking photographs, especially in rural areas.
 Such contact can be viewed with deep suspicion and may provoke panic and violence.

 Beaches and Lakes: Beware of strong currents, riptides, and undertow along Guatemala's Pacific coast beaches.
 They pose a serious threat to even the strongest swimmers.
+In 2014, three drownings of U.S. citizens in the Pacific Ocean off the coast of Guatemala were reported.
 In July 2011, a U.S. citizen drowned as a result of the undertow in this area and two U.S. citizens drowned in the same area in February 2012.
 Signs warning of treacherous surf are rare and confined mostly to private beaches owned by hotels.
 Lifeguards are rarely present on beaches.
 Lake Atitlan, one of the most popular tourist destinations, is deep enough to have dangerous undercurrents.

 Earthquakes: Guatemala is a geologically active country.
-Visitors should be aware of the possibility of earthquakes at any time and the need for contingency plans.
+Visitors should be aware of the possibility of earthquakes at any time and make contingency plans.

 Storms: Both the Caribbean and Pacific coasts of Guatemala are vulnerable to hurricanes and tropical storms from mid-May through November.
 Mudslides and flooding during the May to November rainy season often kill dozens of people and close roads.
 General information about natural disaster preparedness is available locally from the National Disaster Reduction Coordination Office (CONRED) and from the U.S. Federal Emergency Management Agency (FEMA).
 Please consult CONRED for updates on natural disasters or tropical storms and hurricanes.